goer.org | HTML Tutorial : Intermediate : Font Control

 font-weight (boldness)

-There is also a normal option, which allows you to remove any boldness that has already been applied.
-For example, most browsers display the <strong> tag as bold text; writing strong {font-weight: normal}; in your style sheet would force all <strong> tags to not be bold.
+The normal option removes any boldness that has already been applied.
+For example, most browsers display strong as bold text.
+If you wanted to take this effect away, you could write strong {font-weight: normal}; in your style sheet.

 font-style (italic)

-The <em> tag indicates emphasized text.
-Most browsers display the <em> tag as simply italic.
-Now, there's no particular reason why the <em> tag should be italic -- that just happens to be the convention.
-So let's say that instead we want our <em> tags to be bold, red, and larger than our default font size.
+While most browsers display em as simply italic, there’s no intrinsic reason why this should be so — it just happens to be the convention.
+Let’s say that instead we want our em elements to be bold, red, and larger than our default font size.
 How would we do this?

 <html>